By Ed Coburn • 12/11/2014

-When conducting a usability study with real users (as opposed to an expert review), your main duty to the test is to pay attention to the user.
-But above all, remember that you are scoring the website, not the user.
+The most important thing to remember when conducting any type of usability study with real users (as opposed to an expert review), your main duty to the test is to pay attention to the user.
+You are scoring the website, not the user.
+These are your goals:

 - Make the user feel comfortable

 - Be careful how you phrase your questions

 - Tell the user to “think out loud”

 - Pay attention to facial gestures